SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 :point_right: Return to the services list in your cockpit and go back to locate the Portal service.
 Enable it if it's not already enabled.

-_Note: You can search for the service manually or filter them using the "User Experience" category._
+_Note: You can search for the service manually or use the filter with the "User Experience" category._

 :point_right: Make a note of the Portal service URL, for example by bookmarking it, so you can get to the service easily later.